urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 ## Bowl

-The sample of the `door` is a `bowl:gall`.
+The sample of a Gall agent door is always a `bowl:gall`.
 Every time an event triggers the agent, Gall populates the bowl with things like the current date-time, entropy, subscription information, which ship the request came from, etc, so that all the arms of the agent have access to that data.
 For the exact structure and contents